mikelove/mikelove.github.io/index.md

-* December 2017 - Anqi Zhu and Michael Love featured in a [Nature article](https://www.nature.com/articles/d41586-017-07833-1) discussing using and developing tools for the Bioconductor Project for genomic data analysis.
+* December 2017 - Anqi Zhu and Michael Love featured in a [Nature article](https://www.nature.com/articles/d41586-017-07833-1) talking about the Bioconductor Project for genomic data analysis.

 ### Research